luckycoin-community/wonky-ord-luckycoin/README.md

 ---

 # Luckycoin Ord

-ℹ️ This is a fork based on [verydogelabs/wonky-ord-dogecoin](https://github.com/verydogelabs/wonky-ord-dogecoin)
+ℹ️ This project is a fork based on [verydogelabs/wonky-ord-dogecoin](https://github.com/verydogelabs/wonky-ord-dogecoin).

-You can see a running version here: [LUCKY-ORD.COM](https://lucky-ord.com/) - Credits to @DogepayDRC20
+You can see a running version here: [LUCKY-ORD.COM](https://lucky-ord.com/) - Credits to @DogepayDRC20.

 ## API Documentation